SJTF/SJT/spec.md

 ### Motivation

 Traditional JSON represents each object or array with its full property names, leading to redundant transmission and increased payload size.
-SJTF separates structure and data, allowing the client and server to reconstruct objects without repeating field names.
+SJT separates structure and data, allowing the client and server to reconstruct objects without repeating field names.

 ---